followmyutopia/devextreme-documentation/api-reference/10 UI Widgets/dxTreeList/1 Configuration/columns/setCellValue.md

 ===========================================================================

 <!--shortDescription-->
-Specifies a function to be invoked after the user has edited a cell value, but before it will be saved in the data source.
+Specifies a function to be invoked after the cell value is edited by a user, but before it will be saved in the data source.
 <!--/shortDescription-->

 <!--fullDescription-->
 Using this function, you can process user input before it will be saved in the data source.
 This function accepts the **rowData** and **value** parameters. **value** is the user input that you should assign to one of the fields of the **rowData**.
 Initially, **rowData** is an empty object.
 Fill it with fields whose values should be saved in the data object of the current row.

     <!--JavaScript-->$(function() {
-        $("#dataGridContainer").dxDataGrid({
+        $("#treeListContainer").dxTreeList({
             // ...
             columns: [
                 "field1",